Estate Administration

 Responsibilities of the Personal Representative

 When an individual dies, their personal representative’s job will truly begin.
-Of course, this is an emotional time but it also requires that the representative starts to get the affairs of the estate in order.
-The personal representative must take the following steps in order to complete the process of closing the estate:
+Of course, this is an emotional time, but it also requires that the representative starts to get the estate affairs in order.
+Establishing a clear plan and timeline for executing these responsibilities can mitigate stress and ensure nothing is overlooked during this challenging time.
+The personal representative must take the following steps to complete the process of closing the estate:

-• They will have to create an account of all of the decedent’s assets, beneficiaries, and any remaining creditors.
-An inventory that includes the assets and all of their appraised values must also be taken.
+3. They will have to create an account of all of the decedent’s assets, beneficiaries, and any remaining creditors.
+They must also take an inventory of the assets and their appraised values.

-• They are required to publish a statement in the local newspaper that instructs anyone who has a claim to make against the decedent do so.
+4. They must publish a statement in the local newspaper instructing anyone with a claim against the decedent to do so.

 Contact Our Firm

 How an estate is administered depends on the deceased person’s estate planning decisions, specifically whether he or she adopted a will and/or placed his or her assets in a trust.
 Each type of administration involves specific tasks, responsibilities, and potential complications.
-Our attorneys help our clients get appointed as personal representatives, gain control of estate assets and efficiently carry out their probate and trust responsibilities following the letter of the law.
+Our attorneys help our clients get appointed as personal representatives, gain control of estate assets, and efficiently carry out their probate and trust responsibilities following the letter of the law.
 Our firm also represents estate administrators, trustees, and other interested parties in estate and probate litigation, including will contests and claims for breach of fiduciary duty.
 In these cases, we diligently protect our clients’ interests while pursuing resolutions to estate disputes.
+Contact our law firm today for more information.